 This can be done by searching by location on the Environment Agency's flood maps.
 Here you can select to view the flood risk rating for any area from rivers and separately from surface water and reservoirs.

 If you live or work in an area identified as at risk on these maps, then it is strongly advised that you follow guidance on preparing for flooding.
-Information on how to become more resilient to flooding can be found in the Before, During and After a Flood guidance.
+Information on how to become more resilient to flooding can be found on the Personal Flood Resilience page.

-As part of your household preparation for possible flooding from rivers you should register for the Environment Agency's Floodline Warnings Direct service.
+As part of your household preparation for possible flooding from rivers you should register for the Environment Agency's Flood Warnings Direct service.